Revolutionary Stewards: January 1919: January uprising

 On 5 January 1919, around half a million people gathered at a mass demonstration in Berlin.
 Armed demonstrators stormed the Berlin newspaper quarter, where they occupied the editorial office of the SPD paper Vorwärts as well as other publishing buildings.
 The main railway stations were also seized.
-However, the force of the popular response caught the organizers by surprise.
-At a meeting at the police headquarters attended by 70 Stewards, ten members of the USPD led by Georg Ledebour, three representatives of the soldiers, Liebknecht and Wilhelm Pieck for the KDP and Eichhorn.
-Caught up in the momentum of the hour, they lost sight of the real situation, overestimating the support for their actions from the military in the Berlin area.
+The force of the popular response caught the organizers by surprise.
+At a meeting at the police headquarters attended by Eichhorn, 70 Stewards, ten members of the USPD led by Georg Ledebour, three representatives of the soldiers, and Liebknecht and Wilhelm Pieck for the KDP, the men were caught up in the momentum of the hour and lost sight of the real situation, overestimating the support for their actions from the military in the Berlin area.
 They voted 80 to six to topple the government.
 The Stewards' representative Paul Scholze, Karl Liebknecht (KPD) and Georg Ledebour (USPD) now signed a proclamation demanding the toppling of Ebert's government.
 They wanted to prevent elections to the National Assembly and to continue with the revolution.
 A "provisionary revolutionary committee" was set up.
 It numbered 53 members, including Scholze, Liebknecht and Ledebour, and declared that it had taken over the government.
 Its only action, though, was to issue a call for another demonstration on the next day.

 The masses reassembled on Sunday, 6 January.
 However, no orders came from the revolutionary leaders.
-In isolated actions, the Reichsdruckerei and a telegraph office were seized.
-No one occupied the government buildings—whilst some armed supporters of the Ebert government gathered around the Reichskanzlei.
+In isolated actions, the government printing office and a telegraph office were seized.
+No one occupied the government buildings—whilst some armed supporters of the Ebert government gathered around the Reich Chancellery.
 The masses started to disperse and by midnight the centre of Berlin had been vacated.
 During the day, the committee had relocated to the Marstall, the barracks of the Volksmarinedivision, but had been asked to leave and thus returned to the police headquarters.

-There they remained, when Ebert accepted mediation by those of the USPD who had left the "Council of the People's Deputies" in late December.
-Ebert had just one condition: the occupation of the newspapers must end.
+There they remained, when Ebert accepted mediation by those of the USPD who had left the Council of the People's Deputies in late December.
+Ebert had just one condition: the occupation of the newspaper buildings must end.
 On 7 January, the revolutionary committee declined.
 Whilst negotiations continued, Ebert prepared for a military response.
-He made Gustav Noske, since the withdrawal of the USPD a member of the Rat der Volksbeauftragten, supreme commander of the Freikorps and rallied the regular troops of the Berlin area to his cause.
+He made Gustav Noske, since the withdrawal of the USPD a member of the Council of the People's Deputies, the military commander-in-chief and rallied the regular troops of the Berlin area to his cause.

-On the orders of Ebert, government forces commanded by Gustav Noske crushed the uprising between 9 and 12 January.
-Its defeat came after intense struggles, especially around the Berlin police headquarters and the publishing building of Vorwärts, in which a reported 165 people lost their lives.
+On the orders of Ebert, government forces commanded by Noske crushed the uprising between 9 and 12 January.
+Its defeat came after intense struggles, especially around the Berlin police headquarters and the publishing building of Vorwärts in which a reported 165 people lost their lives.
 The dead included several prisoners who were summarily executed, some after they had approached the government forces under a flag of truce.